The Non-cutoff Boltzmann Equation in Bounded Domains: L2 -- L infty estimate for inflow boundary

-where $N>0$ will be chosen sufficiently large.
-The local-in-time existence of such splitting is guaranteed by the following method.
-First, the existence of a solution $f$ to the equation \eqref{non2} is given by Theorem \ref{nonLocal}.
-With this $f$, we apply Theorem \ref{weakfThm} with $\Psi=\mu^{\frac{1}{2}}+f$ and $\vp=f$ to obtain the existence of the solution $f_1$ to \eqref{non2a}.
-Let $f_2=(f-f_1)|_{\ol\Omega}$ in $\ol\Omega$, then $f_2$ can be extended to $\Omega^c$ by using Lemma \ref{ThmExtend} and solves \eqref{non2b} in $\R^3_x$.
-Now we are ready to prove the global existence of equation \eqref{non2}.

-\begin{Thm}[Global-in-time existence of nonlinear equation] Assume that $\Omega$ is bounded and denote cutoff function $\chi$ by \eqref{chi}.
-Let $-\frac{3}{2}<\ga\le 2$, $s\in(0,1)$ and $\D$, $\D_T$ be given in \eqref{D}.
-Fix any sufficiently small $\de_0\in(0,1)$ (which can be given in Theorem \ref{LinftyLinear}).
-Let $l_0$ be a large constant depending on $s$ (which can be given in Theorem \ref{LinftyLemVanish}).
-Suppose
+In this subsection, we give proof of the global-in-time existence of the full nonlinear Boltzmann equation.
+We will derive the global \emph{a priori} estimate from the Boltzmann equation so that one can repeat the existence result in the interval $[0,1]$, $[1,2]$, $\dots$, $[n,(n+1)]$ to derive the global existence. \begin{Thm}[Global-in-time existence of nonlinear equation] Assume that $\Omega$ is bounded.
+Let $-\frac{3}{2}<\ga\le 2$, $s\in(0,1)$ and fix $l\ge\ga+10$.
+Fix any sufficiently small $\de_0\in(0,1)$ (which can be given in Theorem \ref{LinftyLinear}), and let $l_0$ be a large constant depending on $l,s$ (which can be given in Theorem \ref{LinftyLemVanish}).
+There exists sufficiently small $\ve_\infty,\ve_1>0$ such that if $f_0$ and $g$ satisfy $F_0=\mu+\mu^{\frac{1}{2}}f_0\ge 0$ and